Communities

 • The practice you've put into different voices and accents for your NPCs could be conveyed over voice chat, or video chat.
 Video also gives you the ability to use gestures and facial expressions, but does require more hardware and setup.
 Depending on your needs it may be worth the investment though.

-#1: Initial revision by user avatar Cereal Nommer‭ · 2021-09-27T06:31:35Z (over 2 years ago)
+#1: Initial revision by user avatar Cereal Nommer‭ · 2021-09-27T06:31:35Z (about 3 years ago)

 # Be very descriptive, in whatever medium you use.